Building a ReAct Agent with Tools in LangGraph

 Declaring the Agent State

-For a cyclic ReAct agent, the state needs to preserve a list of messages.
-To prevent successive node executions from overwriting the message history, use Annotated with operator.add to specify that state updates must be appended.
+A cyclic ReAct agent must keep a list of messages.
+To stop each node run from overwriting the history, we use Annotated with operator.add.
+This tells LangGraph to append state updates instead of replacing them.

 Diagram showing operator.add appending each new message so the full reasoning trace is preserved